 There is a common belief that self-taught artists are at a disadvantage when it comes to becoming professionals.
 We are of the belief that anyone can be successful, and in the end, the most important thing is the work.
 That having said, there are certain hurdles which self-taught artists often face, so here we address some of the most common of the self-taught artist and offer some practical advice and solutions.

-- Hesitation or uncertainty in applying to art galleries.
 It can be intimidating and frightening for anyone to submit their artwork to a gallery.
 Sometimes self-taught artists feel like they don’t have an “in” or don’t understand why or how galleries make their selection.
-Though this is a broad and open topic, we have six different articles about researching, approaching, and applying to art galleries in our Submission Tips page to help you put your best foot forward.
+Though this is a broad and open topic, we have six different articles about researching, approaching, and applying to art galleries in our Art Submissions category to help you put your best foot forward.

-- Lack of focus with business or career goals.
 Though some self-taught artists are savvy marketers and goal-oriented individuals, many struggle with the realities making art a career.
 A formal art education generally exposes students to the structure of the contemporary art world and reveals a number of different paths to take.
-Starting out as a self-taught artist without these paths dictated to you can be overwhelming, however there are countless quality resources available online for free to help any artist, self-taught or otherwise, including our 10 Week Bootcamp to Improve Your Artistic Career.
+Starting out as a self-taught artist without these paths dictated to you can be overwhelming, however there are countless quality resources available online for free to help any artist, self-taught or otherwise.
+Check out our Resources category for some of our most helpful articles.

 Are you a self-taught artist?
 What advantages or disadvantages have you experienced?